-The State's 2007-09 biennial budget (2007 Wisconsin Act 20) eliminated the unexercised bonding authority for this purpose.
-This elimination of unexercised bonding authority, in and of itself, does not mean that no additional Bonds will be issued.
-Bonds already authorized to fund the Outstanding EMCP could be issued without any legislative bonding authority.
-In addition, legislation could be enacted providing bonding authority.
+As of the date of this 2009 Annual Report, additional Bonds to fund soil and groundwater remediation costs under the PECFA Program could be issued only if legislation were enacted to authorize additional borrowing for that purpose.
+This does not mean that no additional Bonds will be issued.
+Bonds already authorized to fund the Outstanding EMCP, and Bonds that may be authorized by the Commission to refund Outstanding Bonds, may be issued without any additional legislative bonding authority.
+In addition, legislation could be enacted providing additional bonding authority if needed to fund remediation payments under the PECFA Program.
 See "SECURITY; Additional Bonds".